• We surveyed personality test users to compile our best personality test platform picks.

 What is a personality test?

-According to Michelle Leno, PhD, modern personality tests are used to increase self-awareness.
+According to Michele Leno, PhD, modern personality tests are used to increase self-awareness.
 “They measure various aspects of personality, including strengths, likes, dislikes, attachment style, and ideal employment setting,” says Leno.

 Some tests, like CliftonStrengths and the DiSC assessment, are better suited for workplace needs, such as finding the right career path and building more effective teams.
 Other tests, like Enneagram and Myers-Briggs, are more useful in helping people gain insight into their personal lives and relationships.